 Do I need to register my company as an employer?

 You will need to register your company as an employer with HM Revenue & Customs (HMRC) and set up Pay As You Earn (PAYE) Online if any directors or members of staff:

 - are paid more than £123/week (£533/month, £6,396/year)

 - already receive a pension or have another job

-These criteria also apply to companies with sole directors and no employees – so, even if you’re the only person working through the company, you will have to register as an employer if at least one of the above conditions is met.
+These criteria also apply to companies with sole directors and no employees.
+So, even if you’re the only person working through the company, you must register as an employer if you meet at least one of the above conditions.

 Additionally, if you are a contractor and pay subcontractors to carry out construction work, you must register as an employer through the Construction Industry Scheme (CIS).

 How and when to register as an employer

 You can register as an employer with HMRC online, which is a relatively easy process.
 You can set up your PAYE Online account at the same time, if required.